gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 His job: to copy documents.
 Not to compose them.
 Not to summarize them.
 To copy.
-He copies with a devotion that goes beyond duty — beyond even enthusiasm — into something that can only be called love.
+He copies with a devotion that goes beyond duty, beyond even enthusiasm, into something that can only be called love.

 *"It would be hard to find another man